Enema of the State: Musical style and composition

-The band decided to emphasize arrangements, harmonies and melodic ideas rather than the fast-paced nature of Dude Ranch; the change was brought about by the band, rather than record executives of theirs.
-Barker hoped to give the songs varying tempos, something missing in the group's prior recordings.
-"I told Mark and Tom, 'It's going to be repetitive if all our songs have the same punk-rock beat all the time.
-Why don't we try some different tempos?'"
-DeLonge noted he was open to his proposals, and responded, "Dude, I just play guitar and write melodies.
-You own the beats.
-If you have an idea, that's what you're supposed to do."
-As a result, songs range from slow ("Adam's Song"), mid-tempo ("Going Away to College"), and fast ("Party Song").
+Drumming

+The arrival of Travis Barker marked a significant expansion of the band's musical palette on Enema of the State.
+Barker's technical proficiency and eclectic influences—including punk rock, hip hop, and marching percussion—brought a greater degree of rhythmic complexity and versatility to the band's sound.
+Eisinger summarized his contributions to the album: "In applying melodic, rudimental techniques to punk drumming, Barker instantly became the most iconic drummer since Buddy Rich, Elvin Jones or John Bonham. [...]
+His hi-hats are almost visibly dripping sweat, finding a shuffle somewhere between ska and techno, his naked ambition transmuted to technique, the breakdowns replete with bells and toms."

 Where as other songs in the band's arsenal stayed double-time, Barker worked to add differentiating features: in "The Party Song", he plays in 4/4 time on the bridge with a "jumpy" tom beat, indebted to surf rock, and the choruses in "Anthem" are half-time.
 He incorporates a Latin samba on "Dysentery Gary": "We actually wrote that bossa nova part a couple days before we went into the studio.
-It wasn’t even supposed to be like that.
+It wasn't even supposed to be like that.
 I just played it as a joke one time during practice when we were writing the songs, because I just got bored of playing the same drum parts, and everyone liked it a lot, so we kept it."
 On "Going Away to College", Barker settles into a single-stroke snare roll; he played in marching band in high school.
-In a 2000 interview with Drum!, he explained: "There’s this Zildjian Day in New York video where Steve Gadd does a full solo, and for the first five minutes it’s all just on snare drum, like a marching beat.
-I always like the way that sounded, so that’s kind of why I put that in the middle of 'Going Away to College.'"
+In a 2000 interview with Drum!, he explained: "There's this Zildjian Day in New York video where Steve Gadd does a full solo, and for the first five minutes it's all just on snare drum, like a marching beat.
+I always like the way that sounded, so that's kind of why I put that in the middle of 'Going Away to College.'"